 Our sampling frequency complies with EPA and state drinking water regulations.
-The following tests were performed to identify possible contaminants in our system during the period of January 1 to December 31, 2023:
+The following tests were performed to identify possible contaminants in our system during the period of January 1 to December 31, 2024:

-- 72 coliform bacteria tests all were coliform free. - One nitrate plus nitrite test -result was within EPA guidelines. - Tests to determine the possible presence of eleven inorganic contaminants results were within EPA standards. - Tests to determine the possible presence of 61 organic contaminants none were detected. - Tests to determine the possible presence of 40 pesticides & herbicides none were detected. - Tests to determine the possible presence of radiological contaminants results were within EPA guidelines. - Tests to determine the possible presence of 10 disinfection byproducts in our distribution system results were within EPA guidelines.
+- 72 coliform bacteria tests all were coliform free. - One nitrate plus nitrite test -result was within EPA guidelines. - 10 tests on the water from our customers' homes to determine the possible presence of lead and copper leaching out of the faucets and fixtures results were within EPA guidelines. - Tests to determine the possible presence of 10 disinfection byproducts in our distribution system results were within EPA guidelines.